mariusmucenicu/knowlift/docs/README.md

 # Knowlift

 A series of interactive games designed to boost your mood.
-Works great on both **phones** 📱 and **computers** 💻.
+Works great on both phones 📱 and computers 💻.

 ## 🏗️ Architecture

-The project follows a layered architecture pattern where each layer only depends on the layers below it.
+The project follows a layered architecture pattern where each layer only depends on the layer below it.

 ![Architecture Diagram](./architecture.svg)